acwooding/easydata2_demo/reference/easydata/notebooks.md

 output_notebook(resources=INLINE)

 # Source module imports
-from easydata import paths
+from src import paths
-from easydata.data import DataSource, Dataset from easydata import workflow
+from src.data import DataSource, Dataset from src import workflow
 ```
 You can also find most of these header cells in [00-xyz-sample-notebook.ipynb](../notebooks/00-xyz-sample-notebook.ipynb)